 “ A person, group or organization that has interest or concern in an organization.”

-Not all stakeholders are equal.
-Some stakeholders have high authority and others have low authority.
+Not all stakeholders are the same.
+Some stakeholders have high authority and others have low authority, some of them have a high contribution to the project and some may have a high influence on the decision making.

 Example: A company’s CEO will have a high authority and power than a lower level employee.